dbca-wa/sdis/docs/source/quickstart.rst

 Login
 =====
-SDIS uses the Parks & Wildlife Single-Sign-On login, provided by Microsoft's Office 365.
+SDIS uses the DBCA Single-Sign-On login, provided by Microsoft's Office 365.
 Once-off, SDIS will redirect you to login.microsoftonline.com, which you already have used to login to other Parks & Wildlife online services, such as Office 365.

-Remember to use your **email address** (including @dpaw.wa.gov.au), not your user name.
+Remember to use your **email address** (including @dbca.wa.gov.au), not your user name.

 Feel free to select "Keep me signed in", and let your browser "remember the password".
 At this point, you already are logged into your computer with the same credentials,